 Investors looking to invest in mines or suppliers interested in mining projects benefit from the high number of projects across most African countries.

 Africa Mining IQ is Africa’s largest online mining information service, with approximately 2 000 mining projects tracked.
-It’s used by over 3 000 subscribers to identify new business opportunities; track the latest investment trends and commodity performance; and establish contact with mine owners and suppliers.
+It’s used by over 3 000 subscribers to identify new business opportunities; track commodity performance; and establish contact with mine owners and suppliers.
 With access to the latest African mining intelligence, investors, Original Equipment Manufacturers and service suppliers can identify and react to new opportunities quickly and competitively.